-This page describes debt sculpting in project fiance when there are multiple debt issues all of which are sculpted, but some have different interest rates and tenures.
+This page describes debt sculpting in project finance when there are multiple debt issues all of which are sculpted, but some have different interest rates and tenures.
 In this case of multiple different debt issues, allocation of sculpted debt repayment to different issues with different interest rates and different debt tenures, the calculations are more complex because the size of the debt is driven by the cash flow and also by the given fixed amount debt or percent of total debt.
-An example of this type of situation with multiple debt issues that are sculpted can occur when there is an issue from a development finance institution as well as an issue from a private bank.
-The commercial bank may often be sculpted in the same manner as the development finance institution, but have a short tenure.
+An example of this type of situation with multiple debt issues is when there is an issue from a development finance institution as well as an issue from a private bank.
+For example, the commercial bank may often be sculpted in the same manner as the development finance institution, but have a short tenure.
 To sculpt with multiple issues, you can use the following few concepts.
 First, compute the overall debt IRR using the aggregate debt service and the aggregate debt issues (you don’t know this until you are finished).
 Second, split the debt issues between the capture debt issue (the longest tenure) and the other non-capture debt issues.
-For the non-caputure debt issues, use the LLCR method to compute sculpting where you compute the PV of CFADS and divide by the size of the individual issue.
-For the sculpted debt issue, use the normal sculpting formula with debt service = CFADS/DSCR – other debt service.
+For the non-capture debt issues, use the LLCR method to compute sculpting where you compute the PV of CFADS and divide by the size of the individual issue.

 Modelling Multiple Debt Issues All with Sculpted Repayment with Different Tenures and Different Interest Rates Using Capture and Non-Capture Issues